CLARUS-Project/clarus_ids_kit/README.md

 # clarus_ids_kit

-This repository contains the docker-compose file and the configuration files and folders needed to deploy  a TRueConnector using SFTP protocol  and a clarus agent to manage the connector and register clarus assets (datasets).
-This TRueConnector uses WSS Protocol to communicate with other TRueConnectors, for this reason it can not be configured as both provider and consumer.
-In this repository, the connector is configured by default as a provider but it can be configured as consumer just by changing one property.
+This repository contains the docker-compose file and the configuration files and folders needed to deploy the software components that enable a participant in the Clarus Data Space to share or consume data.
-The repository also contains an additional docker compose file to deploy also a MinIO server that can be used to save the pilots datasets.

 ## Table of Contents <!-- omit in toc -->